jorge990125/we/Home.md

 #Changelog

+##4.0.5 - Updates & Bug Fixes for Database, Account Creation, SSOTD, Server Statistics Page
+ - Optimized DB install .sql file adding unsigned to most ID's and other INT columns.
+ - Also modified inc\account\account.login.php to check mw_account_extend to make sure account exists in this table at time of login.
+If you create an account in the game's console they weren't replicated to this table which caused login issues.
+ - SSOTD random screenshot on the home page did not show an image due to some outdated or incorrect code.
+Fixed null issues and changed date to use unix timestamp.
+ - Removed old DB scripts.
+ - Removed server info pages since backend functions did not exist.
+ - Added a 4.X to 4.0.5 migration SQL script.
+ - Modified full_install.sql to reflect the DB optimizations.
+ - Fixed server -> statistic page to properly pull and show images andcharacter stats.
+ - Converted old style commands to new mysqli.
+Added appropriate links and variables to support new structure.

 ##4.0.4 - RSS, Login & Top Kills Cleanup
  - RSS function was broken.
 Cleaned it up to get it passing RSS validation.
  - Fixed Top Kills page - background was solid black for somea reason.
 Updated it to be more clean using the standard table design and background.